Skip to main content

 Mardi Gras in New Orleans: Keeping the Commons Common

-Beverly Bell Other Worlds are Possible; Common Dreams
+Beverly Bell Other Worlds Are Possible

 One feature of recent Mardi Gras celebrations is missing this year, however.
 Thanks to a city council vote, the growing trend of taking over swaths of sidewalks and neutral grounds (as we New Orleanians call medians) is a thing of the past.
 The long walls of chairs and ladders at the very front of curbs that impeded visibility and mobility, and the roped-off areas that effectively privatized city grounds, are now illegal.
 It is a vote in favor of the commons.